Sepanta-Yalameha/MEC-/DisasterTracker/README.md

 ### First-Time Setup

 1. Accept the Terms & Conditions when prompted
-2. Sign in as either Firefighter or Volunteer using the navbar dropdown
+2. Sign in as either Technician or Volunteer using the navbar dropdown

 ### Viewing Events